komodorio/docs/docs/Integrations/Slack.md

 ## Requirements
 Depending on your companies Slack settings a company admin may be required to enable the integration, the same user will need to be a Komodor Admin in order to start the installation from the Komodor integration page.

-!!!
-Note The free version of Slack is limited to 10 applications.
+Note The free version of Slack is limited to 10 applications!!!

 ## Installation